ShubhanshuTripathi/ShubhanshuTripathi.github.io/README.md

->[View / download Resume](/Documents/Shubhanshu%20Tripathi%20Resume.pdf) (last updated on 15-June-2024)
+>[View / download Resume](/Documents/Shubhanshu%20Tripathi%20Resume.pdf) (last updated on 20-June-2024)

 # About
 As an Azure Data Engineer at Capgemini, I create end-to-end big data  ETL pipelines with medallion architecture in Azure using Python, SQL and PySpark.
-I migrated on-prem processes to cloud, implemented data quality and control checks, performed data cleaning and transformations, and created PII masked views and extracts as per business requirements.
-I also automated manual and repetetive tasks, optimized pipelines and Python programs to reduce average runtime, and worked on dynamic real-time status and metadata tracking using Python.
+I migrated on-prem processes to cloud, implemented data quality and control checks, performed data cleaning and transformations, and created PII-masked views and extracts as per business requirements.
+I also automated manual and repetitive tasks, optimized pipelines and  Python programs to reduce average runtime, and worked on dynamic real-time status and metadata tracking using Python.

-I hold active "Microsoft Certified: Azure Data Engineer Associate" (DP-203) and "AWS Certified Cloud Practitioner" (CLF-C02 / CLF-C01) certificates, and have a strong background in Data Science and Machine Learning.
+I hold active “Microsoft Certified: Azure Data Engineer Associate”  (DP-203) and “AWS Certified Cloud Practitioner” (CLF-C02 / CLF-C01)  certificates, and have a strong background in Data Science and Machine  Learning.
 I also completed my M.Tech. in Computer Science and  Engineering from BIT, Mesra, with a thesis focused on this domain.

 I am passionate about finding solutions for individual and organizational growth, and focus on continuously improving and utilizing my skills.
 I collaborate with my team and clients to deliver high-quality results and value.
 I am always eager to learn new technologies and tools, and to apply them to solve real-world problems.